wp-plugins/backup-by-supsystic/readme.txt

 *Step 4: Backup restoration*

-In order to restore the backup you need to go to the Backups tab, select the backup files you want and click “Restore” button.
+In order to restore the backup you need to go to the Backups tab, select the backup files you want and click “Restore” button - at first for the Filesystem backup, then for Database backup.
 When you see the message “Done!” – restoration will be completed.

 If the backup you want to restore is on your computer, then upload it to the folder on the FTP server where you store the other backups.
 By default backup is stored in ‘upsupsystic’ folder (you can find it  in the root directory, where the WordPress is installed, using this path /wp-content/upsupsystic/).
 Then files of this backup will appear on the Backups tab and you will be able to restore them.